urbanjost/M_orderpack/README.md

 ![ORDERPACK](docs/images/orderpack.gif)
 ## NAME
-   orderpack(3f) - a clone of orderpack2.0 for sorting and ordering (LICENSE:PD)
+   orderpack(3f) - general and specialized ranking and sorting routines (LICENSE:PD)

 ## DESCRIPTION

-This module is a clone of Orderpack 2.0 from Michel Olagnon that has been restructured so as to be useable as an fpm(1) package.
+This repository is a clone of ORDERPACK 2.0 from Michel Olagnon that has been restructured so as to be useable as an fpm(1) package; placed in a git(1) repository; and has a growing set of unit tests.

 ORDERPACK 2.0 provides Fortran procedures for General and Specialized Ranking and Sorting Routines.
 It includes Fortran 90 source code for Unconditional, Unique, and Partial Ranking, Sorting, and Permutation.

 Authors: Michel Olagnon
 date: 2000-2012